-To remove and replace your snow thrower's drive belt, proceed as follows:
+To remove and replace, our snow thrower's drive belt, proceed as follows:

-- 1. Allow the engine to run until it is out of fuel.. - 2.
+- 1. To prevent spillage, remove all fuel from tank by running engine until it stops.
+Do not attempt to pour fuel from the engine. - 2.
 Remove the plastic belt cover on the front of the engine by removing the two self-tapping screws.
 Refer to Fig. 8-1. - 3.
 Remove the belt as follows.
-See Fig. 8-6.: - a.
+See Fig. 8-6 - a.
 Roll the auger belt off the engine pulley. - b.
 Use a wrench to pivot the idler pulley toward the right. - c.
-Lift the drive belt off engine pulley
+Lift the drive belt off engine pulley.

 - 4. Carefully pivot the snow thrower up and forward so that it rests on the auger housing. - 5.
-Remove the frame cover from the underside of the snow thrower by removing four self-tapping screws which secure it.
+Remove the frame cover from the underside of the snow thrower by removing the self-tapping screws which secure it.
 Refer to Fig. 8-3.